Here’s what you need to know about the extension of the furlough scheme.

 Employees currently on maternity leave can be furloughed but will need to give notice to end their maternity leave early.
 Employees are required to give eight weeks’ notice to return early from maternity leave but an employer and employee can agree a shorter notice period.
 The Government guidance appears to permit that short notice can still be agreed.
 The employee can only be put on furlough at the end of the eight weeks or on the agreed return to work date.
 The guidance is not entirely clear if the date to be used here is the earlier of these two dates but as short notice seems to be permitted, our view at this stage is that such employees can be furloughed from the earlier date.

-* Eligibility for the extended CJRS remains unchanged notwithstanding the extension of the CJRS to the end of April 2021.
+* Eligibility for the extended CJRS remains unchanged notwithstanding the various extensions of the CJRS.

 Redundancies should still be made in accordance with the normal rules, including as regards selection, consultation (including collective consultation) and notice periods.
 Statutory redundancy and notice pay should be based on the employee’s normal wage, not the furloughed wage.